-(1) Based on information provided to the Trustee by BROG.

-(b) Security Ownership of Management.
+- (a) Security Ownership of Certain Beneficial Owners.
+Based solely on a review of statements filed with the SEC pursuant to Section 13(d) or 13(g) of the Securities Exchange Act of 1934, as amended, the Trustee is not aware of any person owning beneficially more than 5% of the outstanding Units of the Trust as of March 1, 2007. - (b) Security Ownership of Management.
 The Trustee does not beneficially own any securities of the Trust.
-In various fiduciary capacities, Bank of America, N.A. owned as of March 1, 2006, an aggregate of 146,293 Units with no right to vote all of these Units, shared right to vote none of these Units and sole right to vote none of these Units.
+In various fiduciary capacities, Bank of America, N.A. owned as of March 1, 2007, an aggregate of 172,310 Units with no right to vote all of these Units, shared right to vote none of these Units and sole right to vote none of these Units.
 Bank of America, N.A., disclaims any beneficial interests in these Units.
-The number of Units reflected in this paragraph includes Units held by all branches of Bank of America, N.A.

-(c) Change In Control.
-The Trustee knows of no arrangements which may subsequently result in a change in control of the Trust.
+The number of Units reflected in this paragraph includes Units held by all branches of Bank of America, N.A. - (c) Change In Control.
+The Trustee knows of no arrangements which may subsequently result in a change in control of the Trust. - (d) Securities Authorized for Issuance under Equity Compensation Plans.
+The Trust has no equity compensation plans.